influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/kube-prometheus-libsonnet/docs/0.8/monitoring/v1/probe.md

 withOptional(optional)
 ```

-Specify whether the Secret or its key must be defined
+"Specify whether the Secret or its key must be defined"

 ## obj spec.bearerTokenSecret

-Secret to mount to read bearer token for scraping targets.
-The secret needs to be in the same namespace as the probe and accessible by the Prometheus Operator.
+"Secret to mount to read bearer token for scraping targets.
+The secret needs to be in the same namespace as the probe and accessible by the Prometheus Operator."

 ### fn spec.bearerTokenSecret.withKey